How do I find the best tutor for my child?

 How long should a session last?
 One hour or one hour twenty minutes?

-80 minutes allows time to mark homework and complete 5 or 6 different activities.
+80 minutes allows time to mark homework and complete up to 6 different activities depending on the student's capabilities.

 They have time to plan, write and revise.